isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 is the same as in the Kea configuration file (see :ref:`dhcp4-std-options` and :ref:`dhcp6-std-options`).
 The option information is carried in the `options` list.
 Another list, `pools`, contains a map with the IP address range or prefix identifying the pool.
-If such option already exists for the pool, it is replaced with the new instance.
+If such an option already exists for the pool, it is replaced with the new instance.

 For example: